QubitPi/QubitPi/README.md

 </br>

 - I started learning English as a Chinese student far later than my contemporaries.
-When I took my first English language exame 1 month after then moment I didn't even know how to spell "hello", I got the highest score in my Middle school class among others with more than serval years of English study
+When I took my first English language exame 1 month after then moment I didn't even know how to spell "hello", I got the highest score in my Middle school class among those contemporaries
 - When I study abroad in US, I picked up German language class for fun and I can still remember how I spent just little effort to spoke better German than those Indo-European-native language speakers
 - When I worked in silicon valley, my collegues told me they didn't believe I was a Chinese when they hear me speaking American English
 - **I love languages**, especially ancient languages, such as Ἑλληνική and 𐎧𐏁𐎠𐎹𐎰𐎡𐎹.
 I have been nonsensical; I cannot help myself but to learn them all with such a tremendous enjoyment; *Today, I extend my love to the career of Natural Language Processing AI*